rachelwang/SMC4WM/README.md

     "      <modelfile> is the file name and path of the WM model under analysis;"

     "      <propertyfile> is the file name and path of properties to be checked."

+    "      <propertyfile> is the file name and path of Intervention to be implemented.
+This parameter is optional！"

 Available test specifications: